The Automox dashboard provides a high-level view of your device patch and compliance status.

 If devices have failed to patch for any reason, those devices are identified in the Needs Attention category.
 Click the tile to view the list of devices.
 These devices might require a reboot to complete the patching process, or perhaps there are other issues that require troubleshooting.

 You can get a list of devices that need attention by creating reports.
-See Automox Reports and follow the Non-compliant devices report instructions.
+See Automox Reports and follow the Needs Attention report instructions.

 If you have questions about this, contact Automox Support directly in the console by clicking the feedback button or at email@example.com.

-From the Exceptions tile, you can see how many devices that have been marked as special devices for any of the following reasons:
+From the Excluded From Reports tile (formerly Exceptions), you can see how many devices that have been marked as special devices for any of the following reasons:

 - The device is used for testing or development.